roseengineering/crystalweb/README.md

 ```

+## Measuring the Fixture Capacitance

 Besides measuring crystals, the script can also measure the
-stray capacitance of a test fixture using the "--fixture" measurement option.
+stray capacitance of the test fixture using the "--fixture" measurement option.
+When later measuring the crystal in the fixture, this stray capacitance is passed to crystalweb
+which is uses to find the crystal's holder capacitance.

-The stray capacitance is used to measure the holder capacitance of the
+Here are the steps to find the stray capacitance of your fixture.
-crystal.
-To find the stray capacitance, first calibrate the thru of the NanoVNA.
+First calibrate the thru of the NanoVNA.
 Next leave the fixture open
 and run "crystalweb.py --fixture".
-The "--loss" measurement is like the "--fixture"
+The program will measure and output
+the fixture's stray capacitance.

-measurement except it returns the loss through the fixture instead of the capacitance.
+To find the dB loss through the fixture instead of the stray capacitance use the "--loss" option.

 ## Example

-The script, as it measures the crystal, writes the results to stderr.
-At the
+The script, when it measures the crystal, writes the results it finds
-conclusion of the measurement, the script writes a final comma separated
+immediately to stderr.
+At the conclusion of the measurement, the script
+will then write a final comma separated
 formatted line, listing all the measurements previously found, to stdout.
 The CSV header for this line is 'PART,FS,CM,LM,RM,QU,CO'.